permutationlock/libaven/README.md

 the source file must be parseable C (without semantic analysis) even when all preprocessor directive lines removed.

-In practice, most files follow these rules unless they make use of compiler preprocessor extensions.
-I prefer restrictions like this to keep my macro use sane.
-In the few places in my own source code where these rules were not followed, the formatter immediately found the issue and it was simple to comply.
+In practice, most C files will already follow these rules.
+E.g. if the 80 column width requirement is removed, then formatter can format the Raylib source code.
+I prefer these restrictions to enforce sane my macro practices.
+In the few places in my own source code where the formatter reported an issue, the changes required to comply were clear improvements.

 ### Usage